JollyGrin/unbrewed-p2p/README.md

 - [ ] add optional api server for loading decks from unmatched (add fallback if url breaks and ability to load a different server url)
 - [ ] add [webrtc](https://michal-wrzosek.github.io/p2p-chat/)

+## Run Locally

+1. `cd gameserver && go build`
+1. `cd ../ && yarn server`
+1. then open a new terminal and run `yarn dev`

+_Having issues with canvas?_

+- run `yarn add canvas`
+- for whatever reason this sometimes just doesn't install with default yarn

 ## How to add Fonts

 1. add file to `public/fonts`